loneicewolf/Agent.btz/README.md

 Note: the samples are dangerous.
 Use at your own risk.

 ### Some of these (like fanny, and of course stuxnet, among many others) are avail.
-Online, but I chose to upload those who I couldn't find. (and still realyl cant)
+Online, but I chose to upload those who I couldn't find. (and still really cant)
 Saying this as I did on fanny.bmp, if someone do indeed **have more / same samples** any contribution is welcomed!